 - Which pages are the most popular

 - How people find your blog

 - How long people stay on your blog for

 - Which device people use to view your blog

 Don’t skip this step!
 Google Analytics is necessary start tracking your pageviews and progress from the very start.
 Plus, it’s very useful to know when you are building and growing your brand.
 You can create a Google Analytics account with your Gmail login information

 When you are just starting your blog and you don’t want to invest too much money into it yet, you can choose a free theme.
 For the first year and a half o blogging I used a theme called Nuclear Child which is a free theme from WordPress.
 I simply spent some time editing it and adding plugins.
 I now have a theme form PigDig which I have paid for.

 I created my first logo for Those Positive Thoughts right at the start of its launch.
 However, as my graphic design skills wasn’t all that I soon invested in a new logo from Autumn Lane Paperie.
 Personally, I think it’s worth investing in a professional logo right from the start, whether you make it yourself or reach out to a designer.
 You don’t need to spend a lot of money either, my logo cost £15 and I’ve been using it for over a year.
 Now that’s a good investment!

-Step 3: write your about me page
+Step 2: write an amazing about me page

 Your about me page is the most important page on your blog because it’s where people go to find out about you and your blog.
 Spend some time writing about yourself and about your blog, you could include the reason why you started your blog and the purpose behind it.
 You can check out my about page here.